Robin Ashton: Office of the Director of National Intelligence

-Between September 2018 and June 2021 Ashton served as principal deputy inspector general of the Intelligence Community (IGIC), based in the Office of the Director of National Intelligence.
+Between September 2018 and June 2021 Ashton was the principal deputy inspector general of the Intelligence Community, based in the Office of the Director of National Intelligence.

 Central Intelligence Agency

 Ashton was nominated to serve as inspector general of the Central Intelligence Agency by President Joe Biden, and confirmed by the U.S. Senate on June 24, 2021, by voice vote.
+She retired at the end of 2024.